-Our primary market (hazmat rail tank cars) that slowed considerably during the rail recession in 2016 and 2017 improved in 2018 to restore the Company's financial health and remains profitable to the date of this report.
-Hazardous commodity businesses that were in cut back positions from 2015 to 2017 returned to healthier levels in 2018 with additional business momentum in 2019.
+Our primary market (hazmat rail tank cars) slowed considerably during the rail recession in 2016 and 2017 and improved in 2018 and 2019 to restore the Company's financial health.
+The Company's rail tank car business has been profitable for the past seven quarters.
+Hazardous commodity businesses that were in depressed positions from 2015 to 2017 returned to healthier levels in 2018 and 2019.